-Hopla tells the story of traveling to Europe this summer and meeting a German coach who works with Dallas Mavericks star Dirk Nowitzki.
+Hopla tells the story of traveling to Europe and meeting a German coach who worked with Dallas Mavericks star Dirk Nowitzki.

-"He told Dirk, 'You make it look so easy,'" Hopla said, "and Dirk said 'I should!
-I've been doing the same thing the same way since I was 10 years old.
+"He told Dirk, 'You make it look so easy,'" Hopla said, "And Dirk said 'I should!
+I've been doing the same thing the same way since I was 10.
 I've done it 10 million times!'

 "He kind of ripped into him, but he was exactly right."